awsdocs/amazon-rds-user-guide/doc_source/custom-reqs-limits-MS.md

 ## Limitations for RDS Custom for SQL Server<a name="custom-reqs-limits.limitsMS"></a>

 The following limitations apply to RDS Custom for SQL Server:
 + You can't create read replicas in Amazon RDS for RDS Custom for SQL Server DB instances\.
-However, you can configure high availability manually using Always On Availability Groups\.
-For more information, see [Working with high availability features for RDS Custom for SQL Server](custom-managing-sqlserver.md#custom-managing.AO)\.
+However, you can configure high availability automatically with a Multi\-AZ deployment\.
+For more information, see [Managing a Multi\-AZ deployment for RDS Custom for SQL Server](custom-sqlserver-multiaz.md)\.
 + You can't modify the time zone of an existing RDS Custom for SQL Server DB instance\.
 + You can't modify the server\-level collation of an existing RDS Custom for SQL Server DB instance\.
 + Transparent Data Encryption \(TDE\) for database encryption isn't supported for RDS Custom for SQL Server\.
 However, you can use KMS for storage\-level encryption\.
 For more information on using KMS with RDS Custom for SQL Server, see [Make sure that you have a symmetric encryption AWS KMS key](custom-setup-sqlserver.md#custom-setup-sqlserver.cmk)\.